darkquasar/book.threathunterz.com/dabook/docs/incident-response/section-1/ir03-risk-and-trust.md

 So far we have been speaking of trust but *what is trust*[^BehavioralOperations]

-{{% notice note %}}
-“Trust is to behave voluntarily in a way to accept vulnerability due to uncertain behavior of another (the trustee), based upon the  expectation of a positive outcome.”
+> “Trust is to behave voluntarily in a way to accept vulnerability due to uncertain behavior of another (the trustee), based upon the  expectation of a positive outcome.”
 (The Handbook of Behavioral Operations, 2019)
-{{% /notice %}}

 The likelihood for someone to trust any given person is driven by that persons' **trustworthiness** (of which subjective aspects like *reputation* are an expression).
 It informs our risk management process by providing insight into the *uncertain behaviour of another*.
 There are four elements to trustworthyness: **reliability** (aka *dependability*), **congruence** (when your acts are in line with your values, "you are what you do, not what you say you'll do"), **confirmability** (are there clear expressions of the person's reliability, can others vouch for it, etc.) and **credibility** (accrued reputation).